 Explain How She Will Keep In Touch With Friends

 Your child will be most worried about leaving friends behind.
 Be prepared for questions about this.
 Explain to your child that friends left behind are not friends lost.
 If you have friends in other cities, use them as examples of friendships that have remained intact over long distances.
 Give your child concrete ways to keep in touch.
-Schedule a weekly skype playdate.
-Allow your child and her friends to start emailing or texting, so they can do this after the move as well.
+Schedule a weekly virtual playdate.
+Allow your child and her friends to start emailing or texting or online gaming, so they can do this after the move as well.
 Tell them they can be pen pals.
 If they’ll be able to see each other in the near future, tell your child when that will happen.
 Please remember not to make promises you can’t keep.

 Be Careful.
 The Kids Will Ask for a Puppy.